apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 done
 ```

+To include the shuffle write process or trigger spilling via `--memory-limit`,
-If you want to add the shuffle write process, you can specify multiple directories by setting
+you can specify multiple directories by setting the `GLUTEN_SPARK_LOCAL_DIRS` environment variable
-environment variable `GLUTEN_SPARK_LOCAL_DIRS` to a comma-separated string for shuffle write to
-spread the I/O pressure to multiple disks.
+to a comma-separated string.
+This will distribute the I/O load across multiple disks, similar to how it works for Gluten workloads.
+Temporary subdirectories will be created under each specified directory at runtime and will be automatically deleted if the process completes normally.

 ```shell
 mkdir -p {/data1,/data2,/data3}/tmp # Make sure each directory has been already created.